silverbulletmd/silverbullet/website/Live Frontmatter Templates.md

 * `tags`: should be set to `template` as for any other template
 * `type`: should be set to `frontmatter`
-* `selector`: should contain an [[Live Queries$expression]] that evaluates to true for the _pages_ you would like to apply this Live Frontmatter Template to, usually this checks for a specific tag, but it can be any expression.
+* `where`: should contain an [[Live Queries$expression]] that evaluates to true for the _pages_ you would like to apply this Live Frontmatter Template to, usually this checks for a specific tag, but it can be any expression.
 Think of this as a `where` clause that should match for the pages this template is applied to.
-* `priority` (optional): in case you have multiple Live Frontmatter Templates that have matching selectors, the one with the priority set to the lowest number wins.
+* `priority` (optional): in case you have multiple Live Frontmatter Templates that have matching `where` expression, the one with the priority set to the lowest number wins.

 # Example
-The following Frontmatter Template applies to all pages tagged with `person` (see the `selector`).
+The following Frontmatter Template applies to all pages tagged with `person` (see the `where`).
 It first lists all [[Frontmatter]] attributes, followed by a use of the [[!silverbullet.md/template/live/incoming]] template, showing all incomplete tasks that reference this particular page.

 Indeed, you can use [[Live Queries]] and [[Live Templates]] here as well.